Tensor Tomography on Asymptotically Hyperbolic Surfaces: Statement of the main results

 \subsubsection{Reconstruction}

-Because the range characterization is explicit, the ``only if'' part of Theorem \ref{thm:moments} provides an SVD-based reconstruction of each component of the iterated-tt representative of an even rank symmetric tensor.
-In this section, we address alternative routes towards reconstruction of the higher-order tensor components ($\{\tilde f_{2k}\}_{1\le k\le n}$ in the notation of Corollary \ref{cor:gauge}), from $I_{2n}f$ via integral kernels, and from the normal operator $I_{2n}^* I_{2n}$.
+Because the range characterization is explicit, the ``only if'' part of Theorem \ref{thm:moments} provides an SVD-based reconstruction of each component of the iterated-tt representative of a symmetric tensor.
+In this section, we propose alternative routes towards reconstruction of the higher-order tensor components (written as $\{\tilde f_{k}\}_{1\le k\le m}$ and $f_s$ in the notation of Corollary \ref{cor:gauge}, where $k\equiv m\mod 2$), from $I_{m}f$ via integral kernels and from the normal operator $N_{m}$.
 Interestingly, both approaches involve inverting triangular systems, the former from higher to lower tensor modes, the latter from lower to higher.
-In Section \ref{sec:reconsXray}, we also provide a discussion on the reconstruction of $\tilde{f}_0$, on which there exists extensive prior literature.